 Race and Social Equity Academy

-RASE fosters the scholarship of practice and research focused on advancing racial and social parities within the community.
-We support projects that promote culturally responsive approaches that optimize human and community well-being.
+RASE fosters the scholarship of practice and research focused on advancing racial and social equity.
+We support projects that acknowledge intersecting social statuses and identities and promote culturally responsive approaches to optimize human and community well-being.

-RASE partners with J. Murray Atkins Library for hosting our annual forum events.
+RASE partners with J. Murray Atkins Library to host our annual forum events.
 Atkins Library representatives Beth Auten, Bridgette Sanders, and Denelle Eads are involved in helping to coordinate and plan these events.
 Our event guides from previous events created by Beth Auten are listed below.

 • Strategies for Holistic Healing: Mental Health and Diverse Communities during COVID-19